 HIGH-EFFICIENCY TOILET (HET) REBATE - MULTI-FAMILY/COMMERCIAL CUSTOMERS

 - Commercial and Multi-Family water customers must submit an application and receive pre-approval before removing old toilets to be eligible for a rebate.
 In order to qualify for the rebate, the toilets must be new Water-Sense certified toilets.
-WaterSense certified products are listed here: epa.gov/watersense/products/index.html
+Click here for a list of WaterSense toilets.

 - Upon application and approval, the city will mail a Letter of Approval.
 Retrofit must be completed & new toilets installed within one year of such letter of approval.